1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <div class='code'><a href='https://github.com/1wheel/roadtolarissa/blob/master/source/hurricane/script.js#L32-L68'>code</a></div>

 Now it's clear why the corner was cut off previously - there's only data for locations within a few miles of land.
-This misleading makes it look a like it isn't raining over most of the ocean.
-To fix this, we decide to only show rainfall over land.
+This misleadingly makes it look like it isn't raining over most of the ocean.
+To fix this, we decided to only show rainfall over land.

 There are a couple of ways this could have been done.
 Only drawing the observations on land would work, but the coastline would be blocky because the grid is zoomed in.
 Instead I decided to cover up the values in the ocean by drawing a white ocean and overlaying it.

 Drawing the ocean with only a shapefile of the land is a little tricky.
-I ended drawing the land to a mask element and that to clip a white rectangle covering up the whole graphic.
+I ended up drawing the land to a mask element and used that to clip a white rectangle covering up the whole graphic.

 ```javascript
 var pathStr = path(topojson.feature(states, states.objects.states))